Analysis | McConnell’s intriguing comment about the GOP and ‘the next election’

 When McConnell signaled in May 2019 that he would fill a Supreme Court vacancy if it arose in 2020, for instance, he said: “You want to have a long, lasting positive impact on the country.
 Everything else changes. … What can’t be undone is a lifetime appointment to a young man or woman who believes in the quaint notion that the job of a judge is to follow the law.”

-But McConnell’s choice of words is difficult to completely divorce from the significant deficit Trump currently faces.
-And it’s arguably not the only sign McConnell might believe his party is in line for a loss, whether in the presidential race and/or in the Senate (which is more of an open question).
+But McConnell’s choice of words is difficult to completely divorce from the significant deficit Trump now faces.
+And it’s arguably not the only sign that McConnell might believe his party is in line for a loss, whether in the presidential race and/or in the Senate (which is more of an open question).

 He has stood strongly against the White House’s proposals for a big coronavirus relief bill, for instance, despite the White House’s apparent anxiety to get a deal done before the election.
 This might reflect legitimate concerns in his conference about the size of the relief package, but you would think Senate Republicans might try harder to do what they could to salvage the presidency — if they believed it was salvageable.